miku8miku/some-stars/README.md

 *   [dnhkng/AIoT](https://github.com/dnhkng/AIoT) - Cutting-Edge Artificial Intelligence on the Jetson Nano used to decode Brain Waves (EEG) on the Edge

-*   [raymondlo84/openvino-paddlepaddle-demo](https://github.com/raymondlo84/openvino-paddlepaddle-demo) - This repository provides examples of PaddlePaddle and OpenVINO integration.

-*   [onnx/models](https://github.com/onnx/models) - A collection of pre-trained, state-of-the-art models in the ONNX format

 ## Zig

 *   [lightpanda-io/browser](https://github.com/lightpanda-io/browser) - Lightpanda: the headless browser designed for AI and automation